Photos

 somber vigil.
 Names of war dead (civilians included,) were read aloud.

 There was no chanting.
+The recording here includes the (Fox-Purged)

 - Veterans and their families had